graphcore/tutorials/tutorials/poplar/tut4_profiling/README.rst

 however common usage is to specify them on the same line as the program to be profiled to scope them.
 Experiment with turning different profiling functionality on and off.
-Note that the Poplar progam only overwrites those files in t folder that correspond to the functionality turned on for that run.
+Note that the Poplar progam only overwrites those files in the folder that correspond to the functionality turned on for that run.
 So it won't delete files that aren't written in that run.

 This is fully detailed in the `Capturing IPU Reports